ssuish/Escape-The-Chasm-Prototype/README.md

 ## Template Project Structure

-We have provided a default project structure to get you started.
+Provided is a game project folder structure.
 This is as follows:

 - `index.html` - A basic HTML page to contain the game.
 - `src` - Contains the React client source code.
 - `src/main.tsx` - The main **React** entry point.
 This bootstraps the React application.
 - `src/vite-env.d.ts` - Global TypeScript declarations, provide types information.
 - `src/App.tsx` - The main React component.
+- `public/style.css` - Some simple CSS rules to help with page layout.
+- `public/assets` - Contains the static assets used by the game.
 - `src/game/PhaserGame.tsx` - The React component that initializes the Phaser Game and serve like a bridge between React and Phaser.
 - `src/game/EventBus.ts` - A simple event bus to communicate between React and Phaser.
 - `src/game` - Contains the game source code.
 - `src/game/main.tsx` - The main **game** entry point.
 This contains the game configuration and start the game.
 - `src/game/scenes/` - The Phaser Scenes are in this folder.
-- `public/style.css` - Some simple CSS rules to help with page layout.
+- `src/game/config` - The configuration files for default values of the entities and systems.
+- `src/game/entities/` - Contains all of the game entities and its components.
+- `src/game/levels/` - Contains all gameplay systems for a specific level.
-- `public/assets` - Contains the static assets used by the game.
+- `src/game/logic/` - Contains the global game systems that interact the most on the entities and its components.
+- `src/game/scenes/` - A set of scenes use for UI programming and rendering of the game.
+- `src/game/UIComponents/` - List of all UI components, e.g. buttons, that interact with the player to the game systems.

 ## React Bridge